bea-alec/bea-charts/readme.md

 # BEA-CHARTS
-Charting BEA.GOV release data using Highcharts and amCharts
+Creating interactive graphics using BEA.GOV release data with Highcharts and amCharts.

+For development and testing purposes only.

+Visit BEA.GOV for official data and release information.